reddcoin-project/python-OP_RETURN/README.txt

 REQUIREMENTS
 ------------
 * Python 2.5 or later (including Python 3)
-* Bitcoin Core 0.9 or later
+* Reddcoin Core 0.9 or later

 BEFORE YOU START
 ----------------
 Check the constant settings at the top of OP_RETURN.py.
-If you just installed Bitcoin Core, wait for it to download and verify old blocks.
+If you just installed Reddcoin Core, wait for it to download and verify old blocks.
 If using as a library, add 'from OP_RETURN import *' in your Python script file.

-TO SEND A BITCOIN TRANSACTION WITH SOME OP_RETURN METADATA
+TO SEND A REDDCOIN TRANSACTION WITH SOME OP_RETURN METADATA
 ----------------------------------------------------------

 On the command line:

 * python send-OP_RETURN.py <send-address> <send-amount> <metadata> <testnet (optional)>

-  <send-address> is the bitcoin address of the recipient
+  <send-address> is the reddcoin address of the recipient
   <send-amount> is the amount to send (in units of BTC)
   <metadata> is a hex string or raw string containing the OP_RETURN metadata
              (auto-detection: treated as a hex string if it is a valid one)
-  <testnet> should be 1 to use the bitcoin testnet, otherwise it can be omitted
+  <testnet> should be 1 to use the reddcoin testnet, otherwise it can be omitted

 * Outputs an error if one occurred or the txid if sending was successful